Almondsbury services was not a serious proposal which was never likely to see the light of day, but it was still interesting for a number of reasons.

 - At the time motorway services were owned by the Ministry and leased to operators, subject to conditions.
 By buying the land themselves Fortes would have escaped the regulations which all services had to abide by.

 - Similarly, operators were invited to bid for contracts to build each service area.
 By choosing their own site, Fortes were guaranteeing themselves the contract and a lucrative location - and the Ministry weren't going to fall for that.

 - Services were often the last aspect of motorway planning to be considered, as they had to fit around what was already there.
-Fortes were offering to help the Ministry long before they had even considered what facilities they needed.
+Fortes were offering to help the Ministry long before the Ministry had even considered what facilities they needed.

-- Just to stress the point, had the junction been built as Fortes seemed to hope it would be, in engineering terms it would have probably been the most complicated section of motorway in British history - all so they could get some business.
+- To stress the point, had the junction been built as Fortes seemed to hope it would be, in engineering terms it would have probably been the most complicated section of motorway in British history - all so they could get some business.

 All of those points aside, the idea was only ridiculous because it was so different to what was happening at the time.

 - The Prior Report of 1978 was the start of developers being encouraged to recommend places to build new services, with Ferrybridge being the first one to open in 1985.